cuber-cloud/cuber-gem/README.md

 ## Production-ready

 We have built Cuber for scaling [Pushpad](https://pushpad.xyz).
-Cuber has been used in production for over a year and it is stable and reliable.
-We had 100% uptime and we saved 80% on cloud costs.
+Cuber has been used in production for many years and it is stable and reliable.
+We successfully reached 100% uptime while saving 80% on cloud costs.

 Cuber is a mature project that has all the features needed for deploying applications on Kubernetes and it is used every day for several projects.